rafalcode/nf2rem/README.md

 # nf2rem
 Standing for "New File TO REMote".
 THis is a shell script task, whereby a remote linux computer contacts a local Windows computer abotu a a certain folder and a possible new file in that folder.

+# Problem description

+1. Automatically check (daily) a specified folder on a local Windows machine to see if a new file has been added
+2. If new file has been added automatically copy the new file from the local Windows machine to a folder on the remote Linux server
+3. If new file has been added automatically send an Email to a specified address with the number of lines in the new file in the subject line
+4. Add notes on downloading software/sharing folders if necessary.

 # Problem orientation
 The are four increasing grades of difficulty in the problem:
 1) local folder check